lamhq/tech-notes/pages/backend/python/syntax/functions.md

 There are tools which use docstrings to automatically produce online or printed documentation, or to let the user interactively browse through code.

-It’s good practice to include docstrings in code that you write.
+It's good practice to include docstrings in code that you write.

 ```py
 # Creating a Function